ASIG-X/ros2bag_MulRan/README.md

 # ros2bag_MulRan

-ros2bag_MulRan is a ROS2 pacakge for converting [MulRan dataset](https://sites.google.com/view/mulran-pr/home) raw data to ROS2 bag files.
+ros2bag_MulRan is a ROS2 package for converting [MulRan dataset](https://sites.google.com/view/mulran-pr/home) raw data to ROS2 bag files.
 It is modified from the [official file player respository](https://github.com/RPM-Robotics-Lab/file_player_mulran).
 More information can be found there.

 ## Dependencies
 * Ubuntu 22.04